 As you can see, It gives an error saying –‘String or binary data would be truncated.’

-It does not provide exact error message so that it becomes hard to find out root cause of error when performing bulk insertion or dealing with large set of queries, multiple columns so on..
+It does not provide exact error message so it makes hard to find out the root cause of error when performing bulk insertions or dealing with large set of queries, multiple columns so on..

 Check SQL Server Verbose Truncation Warnings with SQL Server 2019